DenitsaTH/the-daily-grind/README.md

 # the-daily-grind

-Interview prep coding tasks to make you want to break your computer.
+Interview prep coding tasks that make you question your life choices.